valtech/aem-easy-content-upgrade/Readme.md

 * forResources(String[] paths): use the given paths without any subnodes
 * forChildResourcesOf(String path): use all direct childs of the given path (but no grandchilds)
+* forDescendantResourcesOf(String path): use the whole subtree under this path excluding the parent root node
-* forDescendantResourcesOf(String path, boolean includeRootResource): use the whole subtree under this path including or not including the parent root node
+* forResourcesInSubtree(String path): use the whole subtree under this path including the parent root node

 You can call these methods multiple times and combine them.
 They will be merged together.